robbobfrh84/trips-ui/README.md

 For javascript I created the file `js/app.js` to be the root trigger for any client-side events, handling initial **onload** events in addition to other ui events and routing if necessary.

 ### Resize Images
-With a helpful from the Code Challenge directions, I was able to tinker with the image url and discover that adding `width`, `height` and specifying my desiered size of image, allowed me to scale my images smaller for the frontend to load quickly!
+With a helpful hint from the Code Challenge directions, I was able to tinker with the image url and discover that adding `width`, `height` and specifying my desired size of image, allowed me to scale my images smaller for the frontend to load quickly!
 - Here is the completed query parameter that was appended: `?height=200&width=356`.

 Note: While I was messing around with the scaling endpoint.
 I did discover that a few mages didn't fit the 200/356 ratio.
 However they were only off by a few pixels, so I excepting "pinching" and "pulling" for this use-case.
 - But, something to consider down the road.

+### Responsive grid
+I struggled a bit with this step.
+Getting the listings into columns wasn't too tricky.
+However, because the items needed to be sorted by date, reordering the columns with CSS would put them out of order.
+There may be a way, but I elected to use JS event to re-order the columns on **LG - MD - SM** break points.

 ----
 # Additional Notes & Thoughts...